Musical Instrument Insurance

 Cost of musical instrument insurance

-Some instruments are more durable than others, but that doesn’t necessarily translate to cheap policies — a metal horn might be a little harder to break than a violin, but it could still be valued much higher and cost more to insure.
+Some instruments are more durable than others, but that doesn’t necessarily translate to cheaper policies — a metal horn might be a little harder to break than a violin, but it could still be valued much higher and cost more to insure.

 Discounts for musical instrument insurance